Community Standards Code Policy

 - The Dean of Student Life or designee will determine if the appeal meets one of the above standards and will then pass the appeal onto the appointed Appellate Board if it does.

-- If an appeal is upheld by the Appellate Board, the matter shall be returned to a Community Standards Board and DCS for re-opening of a Community Standards Board Hearing to allow reconsideration of the original determination and/or sanction(s).
+- If an appeal is upheld by the Appellate Board, the matter shall be returned to a Community Standards Board and Dean of Students for re-opening of a Community Standards Board Hearing to allow reconsideration of the original determination and/or sanction(s).
 If an appeal is not upheld, the matter shall be considered final and binding upon all involved.

 ARTICLE V: INTERPRETATION AND REVISION

-- Any question of interpretation or application of the Community Standards Code shall be referred to the DCS for final determination.
+- Any question of interpretation or application of the Community Standards Code shall be referred to the Dean of Students for final determination.

-- The Community Standards Code shall be reviewed at least every 2 years under the direction of the DCS.
+- The Community Standards Code shall be reviewed at least every 2 years under the direction of the Dean of Students.